thomas694/DFTContextMenuHandler/README.md

     - `f` skip the rest of the images inside this folder and continue with the next one
     - `ESC` first time stops the slideshow / second time closes the application
     - `Space` toggles between fullscreen and window mode

+The following functions appear in the submenu on drag & drop into a folder:
+- `Copy items here` copies the dragged files and folders to the drop target folder
+- `Move items here` moves the dragged files and folders to the drop target folder

 As per windows standards, `...` behind a menu entry indicates that the function isn't executed immediately, but another dialog opens which still allows it to be cancelled.